 EOS has been around for nearly 20 years, and now operates more than 3,500 companies and has completed almost 20,000 sessions.
 Dixon said it doesn’t matter what type of business – family, non-profit, start-up, established or even government agency – EOS will work in any organization where you have people who are trying to do something more effectively.

-The EOS Model is an important element in our process, the Five Fundamentals.
+The EOS Model is an important element in our process.
 The businesses in which we invest implement EOS with a certified implementer, like Dixon, who best fits their culture and business.
 Margaret most recently began working with the leadership team of one of our existing partner companies, Knowledge Center.
 Encouraging all companies with whom we speak with to implement an operating process, like EOS, we truly believe it is a game changer in creating a culture of transparency and accountability.
 It will give your company the best chance to grow in revenue, profit and overall team health.